klatka/nc-talk-bot-component/README.md

   user_id: null
 ```

-At this point, you can create plenty of automation for this webhook event:
+At this point, you can create plenty of automation for this webhook event ([see docs](https://www.home-assistant.io/docs/automation/trigger/#event-trigger)):

 - If the message is `open garage` -> open garage in Home Assistant
 - Feed assistants with the message to let them handle it